 We encourage our children to review books they have read and to recommend books to each other.
 We run competitions across cohorts, celebrating avid readers using a programme called Accelerated Reader, which we use to assess our pupil's reading skills and understanding.

-We have launched a new and exciting approach to reading at Bedonwell Junior School, called Accelerated Reader.
+We utilise Accelerated Reader in KS2.
 Accelerated Reader is a powerful tool for monitoring and managing independent reading practice while promoting reading for pleasure.

 Accelerated reader is a computer program that will help to develop the child’s independent reading.
 It works in quite a simple way; children pick a book at their own level, and when finished will take a short quiz on the computer at school.